EXCLUSIVE-Banks in Libor probe consider group settlement-sources

 The sources told Reuters that none of the banks involved now want to be second in line for fear that they will get similarly hostile treatment from politicians and the public.
 Bank discussions about a group settlement initially took place before the Barclays agreement, and picked back up in the aftermath.

 It is unclear which banks are involved in the potential settlement talks.
-More than a dozen banks are being investigated in the scandal, including Citigroup (C.N), HSBC (HSBA.L), Deutsche Bank (DBKGn.DE) and JPMorgan Chase (JPM.N).
+The banks being investigated include Citigroup (C.N), HSBC (HSBA.L), Deutsche Bank (DBKGn.DE) and JPMorgan Chase (JPM.N).
 They all declined to comment.

 A group agreement would appeal to financial watchdogs because they would be able to announce a headline-grabbing figure, showing that they were dealing firmly with the banking industry's misdemeanors, a banker told Reuters on condition of anonymity.